2022–23 Slovenian Football Cup

-The 2022–23 Slovenian Football Cup is the 32nd edition of the football knockout competition in Slovenia.
-The tournament began in August 2022 and will end in May 2023 with the final.
-This is the first edition of the cup tournament in a new format, where a total of 120 teams will participate in the first round.
+The 2022–23 Slovenian Football Cup was the 32nd edition of the football knockout competition in Slovenia.
+The tournament began in August 2022 and ended on 6 May 2023 with the final.
+This was the first edition of the cup tournament in a new format, where a total of 120 teams participated in the first round.

-Koper are the defending champions after winning their fourth cup title the previous season.
-The winners will earn a place in the second qualifying round of the 2023–24 UEFA Europa Conference League.
+Koper were the defending champions after winning their fourth cup title the previous season.
+Olimpija Ljubljana won the cup after defeating their rivals Maribor 2–1 after extra time in the final.

+The winners should have qualified for the second qualifying round of the 2023–24 UEFA Europa Conference League.
+However, as Olimpija already qualified for the 2023–24 UEFA Champions League through the domestic league, the place was given to Celje, the second-placed team of the 2022–23 Slovenian PrvaLiga.